timurrrr/ft86/can_bus/gen2.md

 <img src="../images/gr86_dcm_connector.png"
   alt="A look at of the DCM connector" width="500" height="342" />

+You can buy a DCM/OBD adapter [from Hachi Electronics](https://hachielectronics.com/products/2022-gr86-brz-asc-can-adapter?variant=49925762810145).

+Alternatively, you can make your own harness.
 You can use the two middle pins of a
 [Toyota radio harness](https://www.amazon.com/gp/product/B0002BEQJ8)
 to connect to the CAN bus through that connector.\